LemaMichael/AIR/README.md

 Add more actions to your AirPods!

-Set multiple actions for a double tap and quadruple tap.
+Set multiple actions for double and quadruple taps.

 ***Supports iOS 11***
 ## Actions